tanle8/jpsef/week2/week2_note/week2-2-programming_exercise_finding_many_genes.md

 Specifically, you should do the following:

 - 1. Create a new Java Class named `Part2` in the `StringsSecondAssignments` project.
-- 2. Write the method named `howMany` that has two String parameters named `stringa` and `stringb`.
-This method returns an integer indicating how many times stringa appears in stringb, where each occurrence of stringa must not overlap with another occurrence of it.
-For example, the call howMany(“GAA”, “ATGAACGAATTGAATC”) returns 3 as GAA occurs 3 times.
-The call howMany(“AA”, “ATAAAA”) returns 2.
+- 2. Write the method named `howMany` that:
+    - has two String parameters named `stringa` and `stringb`.
+    - This method returns an integer indicating how many times stringa appears in stringb, where each occurrence of stringa must not overlap with another occurrence of it.
+For example:
+        - The call `howMany(“GAA”, “ATGAACGAATTGAATC”)` returns __3__ as GAA occurs 3 times.
+        - The call `howMany(“AA”, “ATAAAA”)` returns __2__.
 Note that the AA’s found cannot overlap.
-- 3. Write the void method testHowMany has no parameters.
-Add code in here to call howMany with several examples and print the results.
+- 3. Write the void method `testHowMany` has no parameters.
+Add code in here to call `howMany` with several examples and print the results.
 Think carefully about what types of examples would be good to test to make sure your method works correctly.

 ## Part 3: How Many Genes?